tryolabs/aws-workshop/workshop/vpc-subnets-bastion/06-auto-scaling-group.md

 20. Click: close.

 ---
+**Extra mile:**

-**Extra mile:** why the ASG is only available on two subnets and not all of them?
+- Why the ASG is only available on two subnets and not all of them?
+- Why we need this subnets configuration anyway?
+(2 public and 2 privates)

 ---
 **Next:** [create a Bastion](/workshop/vpc-subnets-bastion/07-bastion.md) to be able to SSH into the private instances.